upsc - Man Page

 - variable

 Display the value of this variable only.
 By default, upsc retrieves the list of variables from the server and then displays the value for each.
-This may be useful in shell scripts to save an additional pipe into grep.
+This option may be useful in shell scripts to save an additional pipe into grep.

 Examples